 Employees have been evaluating how they fit into the company.
 And while a higher salary and benefits are nice, it’s not the only thing they are looking for in a job these days.
 They also want to have:

-- Value and respect on their team
+- Value and respect for their team

 - The opportunity to be heard and respected